The school bell has rung, class is now in session.

 At this point it is safe to say that Uzziah is positioned as a King and with that comes certain responsibilities and expectations.
 King Uzziah was appointed during a difficult era: Jerusalem was in shambles, a part of the protective wall was dismantled, palace treasurers were missing, and some of the people had been taken hostage.

-Another unusual circumstance was that King Uzziah was appointed by the people, but was prosperous as long as he continues to seek the Lord for guidance when making decisions.
-Over time, his fame began to spread throughout the region and nations because of his many victories against the ancient enemies of Israelites and innovative inventions he created.
+Another unusual circumstance was that King Uzziah was appointed by the people, and was prosperous as long as he continued to seek the Lord for guidance when making decisions.
+Over time, his fame spread throughout the region and nations because of his many victories against the ancient enemies of the Israelites and innovative inventions he created.

 THE TRANSGRESSION OF KING UZZIAH

 King Uzziah decided to enter the temple of the Lord to burn incense on the altar.
-This may seem harmless but God had a rule that no King can also be a Priest and that the office of Prophet, Priest and King should not be combines in one man; that is until Christ came on the scene.
+This may seem harmless, but God had a rule that no King can also be a Priest and the office of Prophet, Priest and King should not be combined in one man; that is until Christ came on the scene.